nick-sh-oh/nick-sh-oh.github.io/_posts/2024-12-03-PersonalJourney.md

 </div>

-This led to my research collaboration with [Prof Fernand Gobet](https://en.wikipedia.org/wiki/Fernand_Gobet).
+This led to my research collaboration with [Prof. Fernand Gobet](https://en.wikipedia.org/wiki/Fernand_Gobet).
 Working together on [System 1.5](https://neurips.cc/virtual/2024/104306), we examined how expert cognition could inform AI development.
 Just as social sciences seek to explain phenomena through multiple levels of analysis, we proposed a framework that mirrors how human experts navigate between intuitive and analytical thinking.
 This wasn't just about building faster or more accurate systems - it was about creating AI that processes information in ways we can naturally understand and explain, reflecting our philosophy that AI development must balance theory-driven approaches with multi-scale analysis.

 <div class="row mt-3">
     <div class="col-12">